Ransom-Brent/HVAC/wp-content/plugins/point-and-stare-cms-functions/readme.txt

 == Changelog ==

+= 3.0.4 =
+* More antibugging, issetting and generally pretending that I know what I'm doing
+* Cleaned up JQuery call - made to use inbuilt WP script unless stated - and moved to footer

 = v3.0.3 =
-* Removed admin font change as it was conflicting and ugly.
+* Removed admin font change as it was conflicting and ugly

 = v3.0.2 =
 * Fixed small issue with login logo